 Politicians try to do their part: On July 11, 2012, the U.S. Senate voted unanimously to award Raoul Wallenberg the Congressional Gold Medal, the highest civilian award given by Congress.
 The bill, S. 1591, was introduced by Sens.
 Kirsten Gillibrand (D-N.Y.), Mark Kirk (R-Ill.), Carl Levin (D-Mich.) and Rep. Gregory Meeks (D-N.Y.).

-Today, that could mean taking a bolder stance against human right abuses and genocides happening in our midst.
+Today, that could mean taking a bolder stance against human rights abuses and genocides happening in our midst.
 Wallenberg’s story shows us that we can act individually by becoming whistleblowers in our own community, in our schools, among our peers; we just need to be curious and interested in other points of view.
 We need to become less complacent.
 But Wallenberg’s story also reminds us that sometimes, even when we are just and righteous, evil might prevail.
-But it’s always worth to try.
+But it’s always worth trying.

 Vanished Without a Trace